MichaelT-178/Modern-Python-Files/README.md

 These are more modern python files I've created.

 ### What these files do
+- analyze_excel Reads in values from Excel spreadsheet.

 - Clip_mp4.py clips a mp4 clip using ffmpeg and python.

 - download_yt_songs.py downloads a playlist of youtube videos as mp3 files